BhanuBolligorla/DevOps-Srinivas-/Apache-Maven/Maven.md

-* `Goal `: Maven goal is an individual task that Maven executes during the build process.
+* `Goal:` Maven goal is an individual task that Maven executes during the build process.

   - Each goal is typically associated with a plugin such as compiling code, running tests,packaging the application.